rkunze/KSP-DOTSA/episode2/story.md

 ![SR-2 flight](./SR-2_"Extended_Eaglet"-001:016-07:23:04.jpg)

-As if fate wanted to compensate for the SR-1 disaster, the flight went off without a flaw.
+As if fate wanted to compensate for the SR-1 disaster, the flight went off without a hitch.
 At an altitude of about 45 km, the booster burned out.
 It had been decided early on to keep the spent booster for a while, in order to profit from the added aerodynamical stability provided by the fins.